 Simple English definitions for legal terms

-Read a random definition: public reprimand
+Read a random definition: short-form bill of lading

 The Melson Formula is a way to calculate how much money a parent who does not have custody of their child should pay to help support their child.
 The formula makes sure that both parents have enough money to live on and that the child can have a good life.
 The formula is named after Judge Elwood F. Melson who created it.
 The formula is used in some states like Delaware, Hawaii, Montana, and West Virginia.
 The formula works by taking away a certain amount of money from the parent's income to make sure they have enough money to live on.
 Then, a certain amount of money is set aside for the child's basic needs like food and clothes.
 After that, the remaining money is divided between the parents to help support the child.
 The formula makes sure that the child can have a good life and that both parents can afford to take care of them.